 Pityriasis rosea is a temporary skin condition that's common in teens and young adults.
 It's a pink or gray, scaly skin rash that can last for 4 to 8 weeks, and sometimes months.
-The rash usually starts with one patch on the chest, abdomen, thighs, or back.
-After a couple of weeks, it often spreads to other areas.
-The rash may itch (although about half of the people who get pityriasis rosea don't notice any itching).
+The rash usually starts with one big patch on the chest, abdomen, thighs, or back.
+After a couple of weeks, it usually spreads to other areas.
+The rash may itch (although about half of the people who get pityriasis rosea don't have any itching).

 Most people who get pityriasis rosea have no symptoms before the rash appears.
-A few notice they feel achy, tired, or have a sore throat, stuffy nose, or headache a few days before the rash develops.
-It might almost feel as if they are getting the flu.
+Some people feel tired, have a sore throat, swollen glands, or a headache a few days before the rash develops.

-The herald patch may be the only sign of pityriasis rosea for 1 to 3 weeks.
-As the rash progresses, though, people who have it typically get many smaller spots across the torso and on the arms and legs.
+The herald patch may be the only sign of pityriasis rosea for the first 2 to 3 weeks.
+As the rash progresses, though, people who have it usually get many smaller spots across the torso and on the arms and legs.
 (Most people don't get pityriasis rosea on the scalp, palms, or soles.)
 These smaller patches are usually oval shaped and often form a pattern on the back that looks like a Christmas tree.

-To help stop itching, doctors often prescribe special creams or ointments.
+To help stop itching, doctors often prescribe hydrocortisone or other ointments.
 Oatmeal baths can relieve itching.
 Some people also find it helps to take over-the-counter allergy syrups.